ERC funding for research into three-dimensional magnetic nanostructures

 These objects are interesting for future applications: According to theoretical considerations, the Hopf number can assume many different values, which makes these novel particles highly effective as information carriers.
 If many such particles are collected in a material, then a large store of information can be created.
 Their spatial extent makes it possible to cross-link them in a variety of ways via spin waves in all three spatial dimensions – a concept that cannot be realized in two dimensions.
 For this reason, hopfions may be suitable candidates for innovative approaches in the field of neuromorphic computing, taking inspiration from the human brain, which is very highly connected.
 Such topics are also currently investigated in the Research Center for Emergent Algorithmic Intelligence at JGU, which was recently founded with funding from the Carl Zeiss Foundation.

 Magnetic heterostructures to host such magnetic solitons will be fabricated in the group of Professor Mathias Kläui at Mainz University.
 These quasi-particles will then be characterized by highly time-resolved microscopy based on electrons and x-rays.
 "I am extremely pleased about the possibility to develop this exciting area of research with these excellent colleagues.
-The major scientific potential of these often topologically non-trivial solitons complements perfectly our research in TopDyn – Topology and Dynamics, which is funded by the state of Rhineland-Palatinate."
+The major scientific potential of these often topologically non-trivial solitons complements perfectly our research in TopDyn – Dynamics and Topology, which is funded by the state of Rhineland-Palatinate."

 The fourth partner, Professor Theo Rasing of Radboud University in Nijmegen, is a specialist in the ultrafast manipulation and characterization of magnetic nanostructures using laser pulses and will, among other things, investigate how lasers can be used for unconventional computing using 3D nanoscale particles such as hopfions.
 As an additional partner from outside Europe, Professor Xiaoyan Zhong from Tsinghua University in Beijing, China, is involved in the further development of the characterization methods.